Behavioural-based safety questionnaire.

 4. Critical behaviors:

 a.
-Are always at-risk behaviors.
+Are always at-risk behaviours.

 b.
-Are always safe behaviors.
+Are always safe behaviours.

 c.
-Include both at-risk and safe behaviors.
+Include both at-risk and safe behaviours.

 d.
 Are always to be avoided.